 Changing your routine up a bit may help you from pulling out hair before it would otherwise naturally fall out.

-Before attempting to treat your hair loss at home, speak with your doctor.
+Before treating your hair loss at home, speak with your doctor.
 Thyroid conditions generally don’t lead to hair loss until they are more severe.

 Hair loss may also be the symptom of another underlying medical issue.
-You may need medication along with home remedies to see regrowth and to treat other symptoms you’re experiencing.
+You may need medication and home remedies to see regrowth and treat other symptoms you’re experiencing.

 With proper treatment, you should see fuller hair within a few months.